 What Types of Punishment Does the Military Use?

 If the offense occurs on a military installation then the range of punishments will depend on the nature of the offense and the severity.
-Primarily, the military branch can invoke a court martial which allows the military justice system to reprimand the individual for their crimes on the military property.
-The types of punishments that are issued during the court martial can range from mild to extreme.
+Primarily, the military branch can invoke a court-martial which allows the military justice system to reprimand the individual for their crimes on the military property.
+The types of punishments that are issued during the court-martial can range from mild to extreme.
 For example, someone may have additional hours of physical training or lose their ability to leave base for time off.
 Additionally, some might receive a demotion in rank or receive a dishonorable discharge from the service.
-This range of punishments make in difficult to know how a service member might fair under a driving under the influence change.
+This range of punishments make it difficult to know how a service member might fair under a driving under the influence change.
 However, the threat of a loss in rank and ultimately the threat of a dishonorable discharge can affect the potential money received in retirement.
 Losing that benefit will certainly be a deterrent for many from driving under the influence.

 While these punishments can seem more impactful than those on the civilian side, it is important to note that driving under the influence while on a military setting is more of a risk to the standard of security that the military has established.
-At all costs it is beneficial to avoid a driving under the influence charge under any circumstance but especially while in the military service.
-However, if you find yourself in a situation where you are charged with a DUI while on base you may need to seek the counsel of an experience DUI attorney to help you navigate the details and potential consequences that you have to face.
+At all costs, it is beneficial to avoid a driving under the influence charge under any circumstance but especially while in the military service.
+However, if you find yourself in a situation where you are charged with a DUI while on base you may need to seek the counsel of an experienced DUI attorney to help you navigate the details and potential consequences that you have to face.
 Contact us today to learn how we can potentially represent you in your legal matter.